ZTsquared/JestMath-MVP/README.md

 - create a better method for inputing and evaluating equations and then mapping to a kid friendly question display.
 - giving the questions a level rating, and having the age of the child dictate which levels of questions they get, but give the child a "make harder"/"make easier" button that adjusts what levels they are given
 - make a topics table and assign jokes multiple topics, allow children to buy jokes based on topic
-- organize multiple users under a household (parent) account
-- creat a proper login so that the user doesn't log out when the page is refreshed
-- add "comic" type jokes that display images
 - provide a results summary at the end of the round showing all the questions, the user's guesses/answers and the correct answer
-- give pparent ability to see all historic results including wrong answers and even how much time was spent before answering
+- give parent ability to see all historic results including wrong answers and even how much time was spent before answering
 - let parents have a portal that pulls jokes from a public api so they can vet the jokes and decide which ones to add to the household database.

 ## Resources